 Anxiety therapy teaches you how to rest your mind and handle fear more effectively.

 Everyone feels scared and anxious.
-But when you feel it all the time, and you can’t sleep, you know that it’s a problem that needs addressing.
+But when you suffer from it all the time and can’t sleep, you know that it’s a problem that needs addressing.
 Anxiety Therapy is a powerful way to tackle these difficulties and stop them from taking over your life forever.

 Why do I feel worried nearly all the time?

 It’s natural to feel worried because there is a lot in life that you cannot control.
 Even when you can control some things a little, you can’t control them completely.
 For example:

 - Even though you eat healthily and exercise, it doesn’t guarantee you won’t get unwell.

 - You can do everything to protect the people you care about, but something terrible might still happen to them.